springload/frontend-starter-kit/docs/javascript.md

 For now we prefer Yarn not NPM, because NPM still seems to have _"it works on my machine!"_ type bugs, despite having a lock file.

-## Type Checking

-Variable Type Checking (e.g. string vs boolean vs Object) is a like little unit tests all over your code; catching bugs before users do.

-We prefer [TypeScript](https://www.typescriptlang.org/) more than [Flow](https://flow.org/).

 # Coding Suggestions